California's top marijuana regulator talks legalization

 Kern County, for example, has banned all commercial cannabis activity.
 But Oakland, Santa Cruz, Shasta Lake and San Diego are among the cities that have embraced it and have licensed operators that will open Jan.
 1.

 San Francisco is running late getting licenses out, so legal sales there are not expected to start until later that week.
-It's still up in the air whether Los Angeles, the biggest market in California, will have any retail outlets open on the first day of legalization.
+In Los Angeles, the city will begin accepting applications to sell recreational pot on Jan.
+3, but it could be weeks before any of those shops open for legal sales.

 Q. If you can get legal pot on Jan.
 1, where can you smoke it?